msxieyuqi/DVMA-Learning/BruteForce.md

 ##### Method 1: Usage of Burpsuite for Brute Force
 	  * Steps:
 		    * 1.1 open Burpsuite (Burpsuite is easy to get/download and install from web).
-		    * 1.2 click Proxy, set Intercept off firstly, then click 'open browser' to load the webseite, which need to be intercepted.
+		    * 1.2 click Proxy, set Intercept off firstly, then click 'open browser' to load the webseite,<br>
+		    	   which need to be intercepted.
 		    * 1.3 input arbitrary value to login, and Burpsuite will get the info about its.
 		    * 1.4 'Ctrl+l' or chose 'Action' as 'Send it to Intruder'.
 		    * 1.5 Add password as playload value.